 1. Bidri Ware

 The most popular is the Bidri ware of Andhra Pradesh.
-Using zinc and copper first and then overlaying the grooves with silver and gold designs makes the Bidri metal art a unique and stunning artistic device.
-Originating from the town of Bidar the inlaid work of the metal ware is its biggest attraction.
+Using zinc and copper first and then overlaying the grooves with silver and gold designs make the Bidri metal art a unique and stunning artistic device.
+Originating from the town of Bidar, Karnataka the inlaid work of the metal ware is its biggest attraction.

 Pembharti found in the Warangal district in Telangana is popular for its sheet metal art.
 Used extensively during the Kakatiyas Empire, this form of art was used in chariots and in temples.
 Using brass the art is today used on vases, containers and plaques.